What is an internship?

 The Internship Office is part of The Careers Service and runs three internship programmes:

-- Micro-internships, are 2-5-day voluntary learning and development opportunities exclusively on offer to Oxford University students.
-Each placement gives students the opportunity to observe and assist with a notable project.
-The aim is to develop employability skills, add to CVs, and offer the opportunity to make new professional contacts.
+- Micro-internships are 2-5-day voluntary learning and development opportunities, in which students observe and assist with a notable project.
 Micro-internships take place at the end of each term.
-The programme is open exclusively to current matriculated (ie. not visiting) undergraduates and postgraduates, including those in their final year of study.
+The programme is open exclusively to current matriculated (i.e. not visiting) undergraduates and postgraduates, including those in their final year of study.

-- Crankstart Internship Programme, offers internships across a range of sectors exclusively to Crankstart Scholars.
-The Internship Office can also help Crankstart Scholars find work experience that corresponds with their skills and interests.
+- Crankstart Internship Programme offers internships across a wide range of sectors, open exclusively to Crankstart Scholars.
+The Internship Office can also help Crankstart Scholars find work experience that suits their skills and interests.

 Visit the websites for organisations you’d love to work for and look at the ‘vacancies’, ‘work experience’, ‘internships’ or ‘about us’ pages to see if they have any internships advertised.
 If they don’t, contact them to ask whether they have any internship or work experience opportunities.
-Many organisations rely on people pro-actively getting in touch (especially in start-ups, smaller organisations and the arts and media sectors).
+Many organisations rely on people proactively getting in touch (especially in start-ups, smaller organisations and in the creative and media sectors).
 You can also contact alumni to ask advice on finding work experience via LinkedIn.

 Finding internships at careers fairs

-A number of careers fairs take place every year here in Oxford and many of the employers attending offer both internship and full-time positions.
-It’s worth noting that any employer attending a career fair almost certainly has opportunities listed on CareerConnect.
-Make sure you research what’s available in advance, and use your conversations at careers fairs to make a great impression, as well as asking (informed) questions.
+A number of careers fairs take place every year here in Oxford and many of the employers attending offer internships as well as full-time positions.
+It’s worth noting that any employer attending a career fair most likely has opportunities listed on CareerConnect.
+Make sure you research what’s available in advance, and use your conversations at careers fairs to make a great impression, as well as asking informed questions.
 See our page on Making the Most of Careers Fairs for further tips.

 Finding internships through specific websites

 Use the ‘Skills and Experience’ and ‘External resources’ sections found within each entry on our sector-specific information pages to look for internships for a particular industry.
 There are many industry-specific websites where you’re more likely to find relevant internships advertised.
-For example, many internships in start-ups are advertised on Enternships (a portmanteau of entrepreneurial and internships!)
-Check out the ‘External resources’ section at the bottom of this page for more websites to use for internship hunting.
+Check out the ‘External resources’ section at the bottom of this page for more websites to use for internship searching.